abhinav8437/Neural-Networks-from-scratch/README.md

 Predict Handwritten images of numbers.
 Highest accuracy achieved after tweaking some hyperparameters

+Achieved-

-Achieved 83% accuracy with NO HIDDEN LAYER
+83% accuracy with NO HIDDEN LAYER

 91% accuracy with 1 HIDDEN LAYER

 93% accuracy with 2 HIDDEN LAYER